nenekusanagi/spacedrepetition/README.md

 Spaced Repetition Flashcard Software

-This software serves as a program for the user to create their own flashcard (question and answer) and decks, and then review them based on a priority (spaced repetition) algorithm.
+This software serves as a program for the user to create their own flashcards (question and answer) and decks, and then review them based on a priority (spaced repetition) algorithm.

 The program requires the user to sign up and make an account.